crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 2.6.2 =
+- (19 Aug 2010) - Fixed error "WP_Error as array" recorded in error log when on register page.
+- Added Akismet spam prevention status to the contact form settings page, so you can know if Akismet is protecting or not.
+- Added automatic SSL support for the CAPTCHA URL.
 - Added download count and star rating on admin options page.
+- cleaned up options page.

 = 2.6.1 =
 - (11 Aug 2010) - Fixed critical error that broke comment replies from admin menu with "CAPTCHA ERROR".